ruizalonso/ruizalonso/README.md

 <h1 align="center">Hi 👋, I'm Jhonatan Ruiz</h1>
 <h3 align="center">Full Stack Developer.
-I participate in creating high-performance innovative products and solutions.</h3>
+I've collaborated in the development of high-performance innovative products and solutions..</h3>

 - 🔭 I’m currently working on **telecomunications company also as a freelance**